Cancer treatment programs are invaluable for helping patients overcome and defeat their cancers.

 The ARRT certification process ensures candidates are well-trained and prepared for their careers.

-Once receiving the certification, RT technicians are able to set themselves apart from other job applicants, as well as increase their earning potential.
+Once they receive the certification, RT technicians are able to set themselves apart from other job applicants, as well as increase their earning potential.

 Some states require licensing to operate any form of radiant energy technology.